nedelec/preconfig/README.md

 # Overview

-  Preconfig is a python program used to vary parameter values in files.
+  Preconfig is a Python program used to vary parameter values in files.

 # Description

 Preconfig reads the template file from top to bottom, identifying snippets of code which are surrounded by double square brackets.
-It then executes this code using the python interpreter, proceeding recursively whenever multiple values are specified.
+It then executes this code using the Python interpreter, proceeding recursively whenever multiple values are specified.
 Values are eventually converted to their string representation, and substituted in place of the code snippet.
 In this way, preconfig will generate all the possible combinations following the order in